 Presents.
 Days off work.
-Having a cocktail in the middle of the day.
+Mid-day cocktails.
 These are some of the greatest parts of the holiday season.
 Also, family time.

 But sometimes you need to break up the intense at-home eggnog-ing and sports watching.
-Whether you’ve got a younger cousin you’re obligated to take out, or parents you’re actually happy to spend New Year’s Eve with, we’ve got ideas on where to go out over the holidays with your family.
+If you have a younger cousin you’re obligated to take out, or parents to have New Year’s dinner with, we’ve got ideas.
+Here are some places to go out over the holidays with your family, broken up into two categories - spots for a casual hang and festive places for a celebratory dinner.

 Your Aunt Roberta is in town, and she wants to take you to a nice lunch.
 And by that, she means a place where she can complain about how your mom gifted her a Weight Watcher’s subscription last year and never apologized.
 Spago is your spot.
 The classic Beverly Hills restaurant is a complete scene, but the food is very good, the waitstaff makes you feel like you have an Academy Award, and the big space is filled with everyone talking sh*t.
 Order the off-menu items: the tuna tartare cones, the salmon pizza, and the schnitzel.

 Absolutely no one in your family wants to get dressed up and go to a stuffy dinner for New Year’s Eve this year.
 But you also have a prepaid open bar starting at 10pm with your friends, and you need some sustenance beforehand.
-Tam O’Shanter in Los Feliz is one of the oldest restaurants in the city, with an aesthetic that reads somewhere between medieval drinking tavern and Snow White’s country home.
-But for however bizarre and over-the-top the place is, they also serve a damn good prime rib and the waitstaff is set on making sure you have an excellent time.
+Tam O’Shanter in Los Feliz is one of the oldest restaurants in the city, and while it’s now owned by the same people as Lawry’s and has a similar menu, here the aesthetic reads more somewhere between medieval drinking tavern and Snow White’s country home.
+But for however bizarre and over-the-top the place is, the prime rib is still damn good and the waitstaff is set on making sure you have an excellent time.